tookayclass/2000-class-association.github.io/_events/millennium-series-1-bough-beech-kent.md

 ---
 Inland venue in Kent with easy launching and close racing area.
 Very friendly club with a large home fleet and good racing guaranteed.

+4th March 2021:

+We are sad to have to cancel our first Millennium Series event for 2021 (sponsored by West Country Boat Repairs), due to the date falling outside the Government's lockdown roadmap.

+We look forward to enjoying the other series events as restrictions are eased, and will be considering possible additional dates.